ENSL/ensl.org/DEVELOPMENT.md

     * For production or staging could have the content in either image or as a volume.
 Doesn't really matter.
 1. The public directory contains everything public.
 NGINX will try to find files there and ask from PUMA if it doesn't.
   * The local public directories (images, files, icons, avatars etc.) are to be addeed to .gitignore
   * Assets are compiled on-fly in development mode.
   * In production/staging etc. assets are precompiled and stored.
 Entry script can do this.
   * The public folder is a mix of auto-generated data (assets), static data (images) and user-generated data (avatars/files etc.).
-  * No app folder in repo outside public is supposed to shared by webserver.
+  * No app folder in repo outside public is supposed to be shared by webserver.
 1. Do not comment out tests that are taken out of use temporarily but use **skip**

 ## Tags in code